Social Security Tribunal of Canada

 You can get help with your appeal if you need it.

-We must receive your appeal within 30 days after you receive the reconsideration decision.
+We must receive your appeal within 30 days after you receive the decision from the EI Board of Appeal.

 We’ll send you a Notice of Hearing with the date and time and the type of hearing (in person, over the phone, videoconferencing).